 What is Yachtlife?

-As is with majority of things nowadays, I came across the Life Before Work brand via social media.
+As with the majority of things nowadays, I came across the Life Before Work brand via social media.

 She had asked me if I knew much about the company but all I knew at the time is that they were giving away a free tour and that was all I needed to know.
-However, the more she told me about her experience and what she had learnt about the company, Life Before Work Yachtlife had officially made it onto my bucketlist!
+However, the more she told me about her experience and what she had learned about the company, Life Before Work Yachtlife had officially made it onto my bucket list!

 By the time I was ready for my first ever European summer adventure, Yachtlife Croatia was my top priority.
-I harassed my fb pal again, went on a deep dive into the LBW Yachtlife Instagram, read a bunch of blog posts about sailing Croatia, learnt everything I could and by some miracle that I like to call hard work, before I knew it I had scored myself a spot on the August 2018 Yachtlife Croatia trip as a blogger.
+I harassed my FB pal again, went on a deep dive into the LBW Yachtlife Instagram, read a bunch of blog posts about sailing Croatia, learned everything I could, and by some miracle that I like to call hard work before I knew it I had scored myself a spot on the August 2018 Yachtlife Croatia trip as a blogger!

-I had been on group tours before, even hosting my own roadtrip in New Zealand but Yachtlife was like nothing I had ever done before.
+I had been on group tours before, even hosting my own roadtrip in New Zealand but Yachtlife was like nothing I had ever done.
 Seriously, I haven’t even been on a cruise yet!

 Croatia was a destination that I had never put much thought into but once I did, I don’t know why I hadn’t been sooner.
 Plus, experiencing it for the first time on a luxury yacht, who wouldn’t be excited!?

 Within that excitement came concern.
 Besides the little worries that come with joining any tour like What if I don’t like my tour group? or What if they don’t like me? the major concern was…